redraw/dotfiles/README.md

 # .dotfiles

-These git repo is meant to be used as a bare repo, with `$HOME` as working dir.
+This git repo is meant to be used as a bare repo, with `$HOME` as working dir.

 Handy installer here,
 ```bash